flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - Jerry
     - Tools for thinking - https://app.thebrain.com/brains/3d80058c-14d8-5361-0b61-a061f89baf87/thoughts/4bfe6526-9884-4b6d-9548-23659da7811e/
 - https://scalingsynthesis.com/
+- Scaling Synthesis - Multiplayer TFT https://lu.ma/9a21amd7 from 2022-08-09 video should be available shortly from [[Boris Mann]] et al.
 - Should we write a database of these things or should we poll people and publish interviews?
 What tools do people recommend?
     - Good example: https://indieweb.org/commonplace_book
     - Would be good to hear from people: